 OKRs are powerful, but they’re not a magic bullet.
 To deliver results, OKRs must work hand-in-hand with great leadership and a strong culture.
 In our complete 12-page summary we’ll explain more about the symbiotic relationship between OKRs and (i) continuous performance management (using “CFRs” or conversations, feedback and recognition) as well as (ii) organizational culture.

 There’s no one-size-fits-all approach for OKRs.
 It’s up to the leaders of an organization to figure out the right goals and approach for their teams.
 Besides the highlights in our summary, the book includes many other examples and interviews with leaders to give you a range of perspectives on the potential challenges and results from OKRs.
-Do get a copy of the book for the full details, get our Measure What Matters summary bundle for an overview of the various ideas and tips, or check out more resources/details at whatmatters.com.
+You can purchase the book here for the full details, or check out more resources/details at whatmatters.com.

 Click here to download the Measure What Matters summary & infographic